CollegeOfScripting/JavaScript/README.md

 ## Learn JavaScript Here Step by Step

 Hi Everyone.
-Let's master JavaScript!
+JavaScript Tutorial here for everyone to learn for free!

 Scripting means Writing.